digideskio/cpd/README.md

 ## Theme

 To get the most out of this plugin you will need to install the companion [Aspire CPD Theme](https://github.com/mkdo/aspire-cpd).
+You will be prompted to do this automatically when you install the plugin.

 ## Documentation